Blumlaut/scrutiny/README.md

 - If you use docker, you **must** pass though the RAID virtual disk to the container using `--device` (see below)
     - This device may be in `/dev/*` or `/dev/bus/*`.
     - If you're unsure, run `smartctl --scan` on your host, and pass all listed devices to the container.
+- Scrutiny now supports monitoring mdadm RAID arrays directly using the `mdadm` command.
+When `mdadm` is available, the collector will detect and monitor RAID arrays in addition to individual drives.

 See [docs/TROUBLESHOOTING_DEVICE_COLLECTOR.md](./docs/TROUBLESHOOTING_DEVICE_COLLECTOR.md) for help